Chris-Perkins/Lifting-Buddy/README.md

 * <b>PGM Max -> Best Conversion</b> - Sometimes, the user wants the lowest possible value instead of the highest possible value (think assisted pullups, etc).
 To do so, I want progressionmethods to have a "max/min is best" option.
 This also requires pgms to undergo a realm migration.
 * <b>Label title rework</b> - I feel like the title labels are pretty ugly.
 I plan on replacing the app text of "Lifting Buddy" to be more telling (e.g. change "Lifting Buddy" title label text to "Create Workout".
 Unsure of this design at the moment.
 I would prefer to just find a color scheme that works and works well.
 * <b>Last session comparison graph</b> - Would be neat to graph the previous session's results compared to current session results.
 Would likely be implemented in the summary view as a button.
+* <b>Color Themes</b> - Thought of as a future plan, then recommended again by a user.
+Based on current app, this shouldn't be too hard to change.

 ## Known Bugs
 * HIGH